-A SEMIPARAMETRIC LATENT VARIABLE TRANSFORMATION APPROACH FOR MODELING MULTIPLE OUTCOMES OF MIXED TYPES use all of the information provided in those outcomes in order to make some conclusion about a treatment or some other covariate.
+Often there are multiple correlated outcomes of varying types of interest in a given setting, rather than a single primary outcome.
+In the biomedical area, a failure time is frequently one of such outcomes.
+When we do have multiple outcomes, we would like to use all of the information provided in those outcomes in order to make some conclusion about a treatment or some other covariate.
 In this paper we propose a semiparametric latent variable normal transformation model that allows for the estimation of a treatment (or other covariate) effect in the presence of multiple outcomes, including failure times.
 Multiple outcomes are assumed to be governed by an unobserved (latent) variable, which in turn may depend on covariates such as treatment.
 As an extension of traditional latent variable approaches, our method allows the relationship between the outcomes and latent variables to be unspecified and allows for outcomes of mixed types which includes accounting for potentially censored outcomes.
 The method is applied to a study of head and neck cancer patients from Dana-Farber Cancer Institute in which multiple outcomes are available to characterize dysphagia.

-Anna Snavely, Harvard University Yi Li, Harvard University and University of Michigan email: asnavely@hsph.harvard.edu
+email: asnavely@hsph.harvard.edu